LIVE SESSION

 Workforce capacity planning puzzle with a potential hire as the missing puzzle piece

-• Where can we afford to not rehire or backfill?
+• Where can we not afford to rehire or backfill?

 • How do we redistribute or absorb work among the existing workforce?